grafov/russian-holidays/README.md

 ## Installation

-To use `holiday-russian-holidays` exclusively for the calendar:
+To use `russian-holidays` exclusively for the calendar:

 ```
+ (require 'calendar)
+ (require 'russian-holidays)
- (setq calendar-holidays holiday-russian-holidays)
+ (setq calendar-holidays russian-holidays)
 ```

-To use `holiday-russian-holidays` additionally to other calenders:
+To use `russian-holidays` additionally to other calenders:

 ```
- (setq calendar-holidays (append calendar-holidays holiday-russian-holidays))
+ (setq calendar-holidays (append calendar-holidays russian-holidays))
 ```

 If you'd like to add regional holidays, you can use it like in this example for Chuvash respublic (regional names use ISO-3166-2 codes):

 ```
- (setq calendar-holidays (append calendar-holidays holiday-russian-holidays holiday-russian-cu-holidays))
+ (setq calendar-holidays (append calendar-holidays russian-holidays russian-holidays-cu-holidays))
 ```

 This works for for all regions noted in